-When you make a 12 ounce cup of coffee, and weigh out 22 grams of ground coffee, you have to use more dark roasted beans (because they weigh less) than you do when using a denser, light roasted coffee.
-This means you will get a minor increase in caffeine when making a cup of dark coffee than you will with light roasted coffee.
+When you make a 12 ounce cup of coffee, and weigh out 22 grams of ground coffee, you have to use more (volume) dark roasted beans (because they weigh less) than you do when using a denser, light roasted coffee.
+This means you will get a similar level of caffeine when making a cup of dark coffee as you do with light roasted coffee.

 Yet, why do you get more of a caffeine buzz when you drink light roast then... what's going on here?
 Who's right and who's wrong...

-The difference is, if you measure your coffee by scoops, light roasted coffee will have slightly more caffeine.
-Since the beans are denser than a darker roast, you will be using more light roasted coffee grounds when you're scooping vs. weighing.
-More coffee grounds, more caffeine.
+You are most likely measuring your coffee by scoops, and light roasted coffee will have slightly more caffeine because you will be using more light roasted coffee grounds when you're scooping vs. weighing.
+More coffee grounds = more caffeine.

-What should also be noted is that Arabica beans vary in levels of caffeine depending on the plant species.
-And Robusta beans contain more caffeine than the Arabica species.
-So depending on what type of coffee beans you buy, how you measure your coffee grounds (volume or weight), you can get different results each time.
+What should also be noted is that beans vary in levels of caffeine depending on the plant species.
+Robusta beans contain more caffeine than the Arabica species.
+So depending on what type of coffee beans you buy and how you measure your coffee grounds (volume or weight), you can get different results each time.
 So your final answer?
 It depends :-)

 To get the best-tasting coffee, consider trying Air Roasted coffee beans from Bean Hoppers.
 We use 100% specialty grade Arabica beans and ship within 24 hours of roasting.
-Always fresh, and always delicious!
-Guaranteed.